trothr/blog/Marilyn/2020/20200214-missing-person.md

 CALL DAD.".
 When she got back that summer, we just left the photo up because we all liked it.
 Marilyn got a kick out of it.

+This must have been summer of 2018.
+I remember Chelle living in Grove City at the time.
+That would have been just before she moved to Reston.

 ## Visiting Family

-I live in a big empty house.
+I live in a big empty house now.
 It wasn't always empty.
 (And it's not really all that big compared to some houses.)

 We bought a house that could be used for having people visit.